balamsoft/next-mail/README.md

 }
 ```

-Or to immediatelly move emails with a task to a folder after they are marked as done.
+Or to immediately move emails with a task to a folder after they are marked as done.
 "Move email to folder called 'Done' after it has been completed"
 ```
 "trigger": {